-1 to 2 weeks [2].
-The American Thyroid Association recommended that an iodine-restricted diet is successful when the iodine concentration in urine is <15μg/dL [2].
-A ressearch of Dao Quynh Huong et al. (2013) at the 108 Central Military Hospital showed that the iodine concentration in urine of patients decreased significantly after 2 weeks of iodine-restricted diet at $6.1 \pm$ an 3.96μg/dl [3].
-Besides, a low iodine diet causes many negative effects to the patients such as fatigue, vomiting, nausea, hyponatremia, and reduces the patient's quality of life.
+The American Thyroid Association recommended that an iodine-restricted diet is successful when the iodine concentration in urine is $< 15 \mu g/dL$ [2].
+A ressearch of Dao Quynh Huong et al. (2013) at the 108 Central Military Hospital showed that the iodine concentration in urine of patients decreased significantly after 2 weeks of an iodine-restricted diet at $6.1 \pm 3.96$ μg/dL [3].
+Besides, a low iodine diet causes many negative effects on the patients such as fatigue, vomiting, nausea, hyponatremia, and reduces the patient's quality of life.